 Turning to permission to appeal, I heard today adjourned from Wednesday the claimant's application for permission to appeal on eleven grounds as set out in the draft grounds.
 Having considered those carefully, including written submissions served for the consequentials hearing and subsequently by some of the defendants, I refuse permission to appeal as having no real prospect of success.
 There is also no other compelling reason why the appeal should be heard.
-Begin the number of grounds, I shall provide brief written reasons separately and in all likelihood by way of attachment to the form N460 itself which I shall circulate as soon as I can so that the claimant is equipped, as necessary, for the Court of Appeal.
-I merely say here that the claimant's overall approach seemed to me to be to seek to re-open findings which were perfectly open to me, or indeed any reasonable tribunal to make on the evidence and the facts before it.
+Given the number of grounds, I shall provide brief written reasons separately and in all likelihood by way of attachment to the form N460 itself which I shall circulate as soon as I can so that the claimant is equipped, as necessary, for the Court of Appeal.
+I merely say here that the claimant's overall approach seemed to me to be to seek to re-open findings which were perfectly open to me, or indeed any reasonable tribunal, to make on the evidence and the facts before it.

-Finally, it seems to me, unless anyone has anything to say on the subject otherwise, or unless it has already been agreed, it seems to me that today's costs and those from Wednesday should be in the case.
+Finally, it seems to me, unless anyone has anything to say on the subject otherwise, or unless it has already been agreed, that today's costs and those from Wednesday should be in the case.